CSE232-MSU/CSE232/exam_policies.md

 ## Rules

 - During the exam, you are only permitted to communicate with instructors.
 Only communicate to them via private Zoom messages.
 Please ensure that all other messaging platforms are disabled during the exam.
-- The exam's D2L page is the only application that you're allowed to have open.
+- The exam's Codio page is the only application that you're allowed to have open.
 The Zoom device can only have the Zoom app open to display your workspace and message instructors.
 - You are welcome to use any non-electronic resource during the exam.
 This includes textbooks, printed lecture slides, notes, example solutions to homework (including instructor solutions), and birthday cards.
 You may **not** use any online reference material or any other electronic resource.

 ## Preparation

 Prior to the exam, a sample version will be released with questions broadly similar to the actual exam.
-A key will also be provided (within a few days).
 The best way to prepare is to solve the sample exam, on your own, with the material you intend to bring to the actual exam.
 If you can't solve a question, come to help room, or ask on Piazza.
 We recommend that only after solving the exam, should you look at the solutions.

 ## Cheatsheets and Exam Aids